christianalfoni/EmptyBox/drafts/2016_09_04_The-case-for-function-tree.md

 ## What is the use case?
 When you build applications running side effects in complex asynchronous flows a **function-tree** can help you.
 That said, the benefits of testability and forcing you to split up your logic into "lego blocks" may be enough reason to consider it as well.
 It basically helps you write more readable and maintainable code.

+The project can be found on the [function-tree repo](https://github.com/cerebral/function-tree) and the Chrome debugger can be found [in the chrome store](https://chrome.google.com/webstore/detail/function-tree-debugger/ppfbmcnapdgakfiocieggdgbhmlalgjp).

 Please let me know what you think in the comments below and if you have references to other patterns and methods to solve the things discussed in this article.
 Thanks for taking a look!